Judge orders 30 days in jail for Lindsay Lohan

-LOS ANGELES A judge Wednesday sentenced Lindsay Lohan to 30 days in jail for violating probation and ordered the troubled actress to perform a strict schedule of community service and psychological counselling.
+LOS ANGELES A judge on Wednesday sentenced Lindsay Lohan to 30 days in jail for violating probation and ordered the troubled actress to perform a strict schedule of community service and psychological counseling.

 The "Mean Girls" actress must report to jail on November 9 and will not be eligible for house arrest or early release, unless required by law.
 With overcrowding in Los Angeles jails, the sheriff could order Lohan's release after just a few days.